PaulaZa5/latexer/README.md

 ## Description

-Application to help you turn your handwritten mathmatics equations into inline LaTeX code.
+Application to help you turn your handwritten mathmatical equations into inline LaTeX code.
 <br>

 ## To Do